aeon-toolkit/aeon/docs/source/get_involved/code_of_conduct.rst

 We encourage community members to step up to become a member of the committee.

-You can use the NumFOCUS CoC reporting process as an alternative entry point for reporting, see 3.2.

 4.2 Urgent Situations: Acting Unilaterally
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~